-You can change a clip's In point or Out point by dragging its edge in a Timeline panel.
+You can change a clip's In point or Out point by dragging its edit point with the selection tool in a Timeline panel.
 As you drag, the current In or Out point appears in the Program Monitor.
 A tool tip displays the number of frames that you are trimming: a negative value if you are dragging the edge toward the beginning of the sequence and a positive number if you are dragging toward the end of the sequence.
 You cannot trim past the original In and Out points of the source footage.

-- Click the selection tool and do one of the following: - To edit the In point, drag the left edge of the clip once the Trim-in icon 🕂 appears. - To edit the Out point, drag the right edge of the clip once the Trim-out icon 🕂 appears.
+- Click the selection tool and do one of the following: - To edit the In point, drag the left edge of the clip once the Trim-in icon + appears. - To edit the Out point, drag the right edge of the clip once the Trim-out icon $\rightarrow$ appears.